 We’ve compiled a short list of things you can do on June 12th to improve safety on and around your forklifts.

 - Make sure all your forklift operators have been trained and that their refresher training is up to date, if applicable or necessary.

 - Take time to teach your forklift operators the importance of daily inspections of their forklifts.
 Daily inspections reduce the risk of equipment failure and catch small problems before they blossom into giant ones.
-You can download daily forklift inspection sheets for both IC forklifts and electric forklifts at our Forklift Training Page.
+Inspection forms for both IC forklifts and electric forklifts.

-- Download and post our free forklift safety posters located at our Forklift Training Page.
+- Download and post our free forklift safety posters.

 - Take some time to gather any staff that operates around forklifts, but not on them, to refresh them about the dangers of this equipment and how to be sure to use safe procedures when they are in an area of your facility where forklifts are being operated.